shariquesshaikh/URHope/README.md

 8. A notification is added on notification page of the NGO.
 9. NGO can monitor the tasks.
 10. NGOs can communicate with volunteers via email or phone number or vice versa.
-11. Location/keyword based search for NGO for needy people.
+11. Pin based search for NGO for needy people.
+12. Admin Panel
+13. Admin Rights
+14. Implementation of couldn't help module

 # Running in Local